paluh/purescript-clappr/README.md

   * Now edit `index.html` and provide your hls playlist url there (optionally you can provide also your streamroot key)

-  * Run some testing http server - for example: `$ python -m http.server`
+  * Run some testing http server (it should serve ./node_modules/clappr path for '.swf' file from root path) - for example: `$ python -m http.server`